 The Solution Builder is a module for building Web Applications based on the Matrix42 UUX platform using a declarative approach.
-The whole application designed with the Solution Builder at the end is just a set of metadata stored in a database that could be easily extracted to a bunch of Schema Script files and be easily ported to another Application Server.
+The whole application designed with the Solution Builder at the end is just a set of metadata stored in a database that could be easily extracted to a collection of Schema Script files and be easily moved to another Application Server.

-- Preview, describes Layouts which displays the selected object details in read-only mode;
+- Preview, describes Layouts that displays the selected object details in read-only mode;

 - Dialog, kind of Layout for designing forms for editing or creating objects;

-- Dataset View, the layout regulates how the collection of data be displayed;
+- Dataset View, the layout regulates how the collection of data is displayed;

 - Landing Page (Mission control), describes the arbitrary layout, which could be used for designing pages with Dashboards or other kinds of widgets;

-- Wizards, defines a wizard layout which could be invoked on Action execution;
+- Wizards, defines a wizard layout that could be invoked on Action execution;

 - Custom Control Descriptor, a layout for designing Control accessible on Layout Designer;

-- Email Descriptor, describes the layout for the Email.
+- Email Descriptor, describes the layout of the Email.

-The principals of Layouts processing follows the widespread MVC (Model-View-Controller) architectural pattern for implementing user interfaces.
+The principles of Layouts processing follow the widespread MVC (Model-View-Controller) architectural pattern for implementing user interfaces:

-View, defines the appearance of the Layout.
-The result of the Layout Designer is a Layout Template which represents the Layout View.
+- View, defines the appearance of the Layout.
+The result of the Layout Designer is a Layout Template that represents the Layout View.

 Regardless of the type, each Layout has a single instance related Layout Templates, a special associated object which defines the appearance and behavior of a layout.
 For the editing of the Layout Template the Solution Builder deliverers a special component Layout Designer.